VladBangPao/Pipa/README.md

             //events
       })

+### Pipa Chaining
+      //You could chain pipas
+      pipa1.pipe(pipa2).pipe(pipa3)
+      //This means pipa1=>pipa2=>pipa3, and would mean that pipa2 would
+      //consume the write stream belonging to pipa1 as its own readstream
+      //etc.

 ### (Experimental) Add jobs on the fly, while watching the Pipa
       //pipa.get_status() helps you get the pipa state info, and where
       //it is in the pipeline.
 If you wanted to add a processing job